The SAW Detachment

 When the Army adopted the M16 Rifle and the initial 5.56 mm cartridge, a fires deficiency developed in the infantry platoon.
 With the elimination of the M14 rifle and the M14A1E2 Semi Automatic Rifle , the U. S. Army’s infantry squad was confronted with a fires problem, especially in defense against a competent opponent’s infantry.

 The M16, an outgrowth of the assault rifle concept that developed to address the unique tactical situation of World War I (WW I) trench warfare, is an assault rifle.
 The assault rifle concept was a response to the close quarters of the trench.
-In the trench, a lead man in a attacking column was constricted to a one man frontage and faced the need on contact of being able to direct an overwhelming volume of fire forward on contact in that constricted space.
+In the trench, a lead man in a attacking column was constricted to a one man frontage and faced the need on contact with an enemy of being able to direct an overwhelming volume of fire forward on contact in that constricted space.
 Even over a parapet as large numbers of infantry appeared suddenly after artillery attack immediate high volumes of fire were needed.
 But the weapon also needed to retain some adequate infantry rifle capability in more traditional infantry situations requiring aimed fire.

 Two immediate constraints against the concept presented themselves if an attempt were to be made to work from a current rifle configuration, even with a semi or fully automatic action.
 Compactness–the length of the standard weapon was too long for the constricted space of a trench.
 The soldier was hampered in movement.